mic-max/uptime-flare/README.md

 when the page reloads every 5 minutes, it will close the dropdowns I had open. switch to a websocket that updates with new latencies every 5 minutes.

+use or remove maintainances feature

+start groups open by default

+add a button to expand/collapse all latencies
+- remember state of dropdowns on reloads?

+can i include the githash on the webpage?

+how can i test the project locally? npm run dev doesn't work since it needs to fetch API data to populate things?

+add a meta description

+server-rendering the shell